CharviArora9/Sales-Analytics/README.md

 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?
 - What products are most often sold together?
 What product sold the most?
 - Why do you think it sold the most?

-To answer these questions we walk through many different pandas & matplotlib methods.
+To answer these questions we walked through many different pandas & matplotlib methods.
 They include: Concatenating multiple csvs together to create a new DataFrame (pd.concat) Adding columns Parsing cells as strings to make new columns (.str) Using the .apply() method Using groupby to perform aggregate analysis Plotting bar charts and lines graphs to visualize our results Labeling our graphs